slok/coredns-yaegi/README.md

 The configuration is very simple, a yaegi plugin can load a single plugin per block (if you need more, you can make your plugin have a chaining logic), and it can be loaded from a local file or a public HTTP URL.
 Lets see some examples:

-Load from a local file:
+Load a single plugin from a local file:

 ```
 . {
-    yaegi /tmp/my-plugin.go
+    yaegi { /tmp/my-plugin.go }
     forward .
 1.1.1.1
 }
 ```